zenika-open-source/immutadot/.github/CONTRIBUTING.md

 We are open to feature requests, be sure to search [our issue tracker][issues] to see if anyone has already asked for it.<br />
 If not, please [create an issue][new_issue] describing what you want, what your use case is, and an example of code.<br />
 You are welcome to try and do it yourself by submitting a pull request if you would like to (see Pull requests section for more information).<br />
-As immutad●t is still a very young project, we are also open to enhancement suggestions; if you think of anything that might help us improve the project, please [create an issue][new_issue] and we will be happy to discuss it with you.
+As immutadot is still a very young project, we are also open to enhancement suggestions; if you think of anything that might help us improve the project, please [create an issue][new_issue] and we will be happy to discuss it with you.

 ### Pull requests :arrow_up:
 #### Installation :package: